moorepants/dissertation/systemidentification.rst

 development, simulation and analyses techniques it is hard to gage whether the need for intermittent control was simply artifact of poor modeling.
-His insight into the human control theory is very enlightening and his ways of wording bring the theory outside of the traditional control framework for easier understanding.
+His insight into the human control theory is very enlightening and his ways of wording bring the theory outside of the traditional control framework for an expansion in understanding.

 Lange
 ~~~~~